capjamesg/knowledge-graph-language/README.md

 ("Roboflow", "EntityType", "Company")
 ```

-These triples can then be queried in a graph format.
+A graph is then constructed from the triples that you can then query.

 ## Syntax